-Another idea for Bible reading is to kneel.
+Kneel when reading your Bible.
 The physical posture can help realign your heart with an attitude of humble dependence on God, be more attentive to His Word, and more sensitive to His leading.
 Pray for God to strengthen and sustain a desire for a relationship with Him.
 Continually ask God to speak to you through His word and He will.

-Something I’ve found beneficial is listening to scripture or worship music on the way to school.
+Listen to Scripture or worship music in the car.
+This is something I’ve personally found very beneficial.
 I’m one to immediately start out with the day’s checklist, so realigning my heart with biblical truths helps settle my mind.
 By re-grounding myself in truths that bring comfort like an old friend, I start my day off in peace which leads to a better time than I would have had otherwise.

 “Gospel In Life” — Classic sermons by Tim Keller, a pastor in New York City and NY Times best-selling author of “The Reason for God: Belief in an Age of Skepticism.”

 “Live Over Coffee” — This is my dad’s podcast where he talks about anything and everything to do with life and Godliness.